The Spirit

 2. Note that it was not Lydia who opened her heart but that it was the Lord who did the opening2.

-2. God, through acts of providence, calls many to his way.
+1. God, through acts of Providence, calls many to His way.
 God was at this time opening the door of faith unto the Gentiles3.
 No one, however, comes to an understanding of the Divine plan without giving attention to the Word of God.
 This Lydia had done in that she was one "who worshipped God" and "she attended unto the things spoken by Paul".

 Acts 16:16